jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 ```

-Let's do this on one of our files to test it out.
+Activate the cutadapt program, then let's test it out on one of our fastq files:

 ```html
 cutadapt -g TGCAG SRR6805880.tiny.fastq -o SRR6805880.tiny_trimmed.fastq